blaggardo/Multiverse_7-languages-7-weeks/full_customized_progress_map.md

 | 1    | 6   | R        | ifelse(), apply()            | ❌ Not Started |
 | 1    | 7   | Ruby     | if/else, loops               | ❌ Not Started |

-## 🔜 Coming Up Next
+## 🕼 Coming Up Next
-- **Start Day 1:** Python — variables, conditionals, loops
+- **Start Day 2:** TypeScript — variables, loops, conditionals
-- Set up GitHub repo: `7langs-in-7weeks`
-- Start using Git for version control from Day 1
+- Create folder: `week_1_day_2_typescript/`
+- Compile with `tsc`, explore typed variables and array iteration

 ## 🧠 Notes & Memory
 - Student has strong Linux experience
 - Long-term goal includes working with data centers and AI tooling
 - Strong motivation to treat this like a professional project
 - Wants realistic, useful, industry-relevant examples
+- Used GitHub as a learning platform
+- Interested in mastering Git workflow as part of the course

 ## 📥 To Continue Tomorrow
 Upload or paste this file, and we'll resume exactly where you left off.